tcartwright/tcdbtools/docs/Invoke-DBScriptRunner.md

 ## Description
 Runs a query against one or more servers and databases.
 Captures the results and any messages.
 The execution of the scripts is multi threaded.

+## Important
+Only the first table of the query is captured.
+If the query returns multiple tables, then every table after the first one is discarded.

 ## Syntax
     Invoke-DBScriptRunner
         [-Servers] <DBServer[]>